 In all honesty, you’ll want to use your airline miles for international flights that can cost more cash, and save your Arrival miles for domestic travel, or for the other travel purchases mentioned earlier.
 In many cases you can fly roundtrip to Europe for 60,000 miles.
 Unfortunately, 60,000 Arrival miles or $600 won’t cover the cost of a roundtrip Europe ticket in most cases.

 If you’re very skilled at money and credit management, you might consider getting two travel rewards cards: the Barclays and a card like the Citi AAdvantage, so you have as many options as possible.

-The Barclays Arrival Plus also charges no foreign transaction fees, has its $89 annual fee waived for the first year, features chip and PIN security, and provides you with free access to your FICO credit score.
+The Barclaycard Arrival Plus also charges no foreign transaction fees, an $89 annual fee (cheaper than others), features chip and PIN security, and provides you with free access to your FICO credit score.

-You can see more information on the Barclays Arrival Plus to see whether it’s right for you here: Barclays Arrival Plus® World Elite Mastercard®
+You can see more information on the Barclaycard Arrival Plus to see whether it’s right for you here: Barclaycard Arrival® Plus World Elite Mastercard®

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.
 Editorial Note: The editorial content on this page is not provided by any bank, credit card issuer, airlines or hotel chain, and has not been reviewed, approved or otherwise endorsed by any of these entities.